HL7/fhir-project-mhealth/input/pagecontent/conformance.md

 default timeout period **SHALL** be used.

 ###### Scenario: Default Scenario

-GIVEN:
+GIVEN
-the screen saver has NOT been configured by the user
+: the screen saver has NOT been configured by the user

 WHEN
 : the default timeout period has elapsed